 31#.
 Hanging Macramé Project Bags

-Using soft, woven bags to hold your current projects-in-progress keeps them off the floor and away from dust or pets.
-You can hang these bags on a pegboard or a door hook to keep your active work visible and inspiring.
+Using bags to hold your current projects keeps them off the floor.
+This way they are away, from dust and pets.
+You can hang these bags on a pegboard or a door hook.
+It helps to keep your work in sight and inspiring.
+This vertical storage is really great because it helps keep your room feeling open and neat.

 32#.
 Clear Pattern Envelope Bins